-Credit card bonuses are an extremely effective way to build points, and can sometimes earn you more than $1000 in free travel.
-But a question that often comes up is, “can I earn a credit card opening bonus again if I cancel and reapply for the card?”
+Credit card welcome offers are an extremely effective way to build points, and can sometimes earn you more than $1000 in free travel.
+But a question that often comes up is, “can I earn a credit card welcome offer again if I cancel and reapply for the card?”

 The answer to this question is, “it depends.”
 In this video/post, we’re going to review the policies of the major credit card issuers.
 Keep in mind that this information is current as of August 2017, but may change in the future as the issuers update their policies.